tapsboy/bulk-ssh-using-tmux/README.md

         <% end %>
 ```

-If you frequently connect to new hosts and want to avoid specifying yes everytimes, you can add `-o StrictHostKeyChecking=no` to your ssh command.
+If you frequently connect to new hosts and want to avoid specifying yes everytime, you can add `-o StrictHostKeyChecking=no` to your ssh command.
 More info [here](https://unix.stackexchange.com/questions/33271/how-to-avoid-ssh-asking-permission)

 7. Create the below fish function
 ```